 EMERGING MARKETS.
 The trust and certain funds held by the trust may invest in certain securities issued by entities located in emerging markets.
 Emerging markets are generally defined as countries in the initial states of their industrialization cycles with low per capita income.
 The markets of emerging markets countries are generally more volatile than the markets of developed countries with more mature economies.
-All of the risks of investing in foreign securities described above are heightened by investing in emerging markets countries.
-These increased risks include, among other risks, lower trading volumes, greater liquidity concerns, possible disruptions or delays in settlement transactions, market closure, delisting on exchanges and greater political, social and economic instability.
-Emerging market countries also may have less developed legal, tax and accounting systems than developed countries which could negatively impact the quality and availability of financial information for emerging market companies.
+Emerging market companies are also subject to a greater risk of market closure or manipulation, less liquidity, limited reliable access to capital and exchange delistings.
+Differences in applicable regulatory, accounting, auditing and financial reporting and recordkeeping standards create difficulties in evaluating emerging market companies due to lower quality or less available financial information.
+Additionally, the rights and remedies available for investments in more developed markets.
+All of the risks of investing in foreign securities described above are heightened by investing in emerging market companies could impact the trust's ability to achieve its investment objective.